 Seeking diverse perspectives

 Leading brands tend to agree that inclusive design is good design.
 In order to create products or services that are accessible, design teams need to reflect the user group they are designing for.
-This inclusivity is a critical foundation for design thinking—a process that depends on soliciting feedback from diverse populations in order to elicit different perspectives and a multiplicity of thought.
+This inclusivity is a critical foundation for human centered design — a process that depends on soliciting feedback from diverse populations in order to elicit different perspectives and a multiplicity of thought.

 Facilitating a culture of belonging